Amazon’s emissions bigger than some rivals, trail Walmart

 Chief Executive Officer Jeff Bezos acknowledged that Amazon had work to do.
 “We’ve been in the middle of the herd on this issue and we want to move to the forefront,” Bezos said at a news conference in Washington where he encouraged other companies to set similar goals.
 “We want to be leaders.”

-Some corporate governance and environmental groups praised the Seattle-based company for the steps they announced on Thursday.
+Some corporate governance and environmental groups praised the Seattle-based company for the steps it announced on Thursday.

 “It’s very important when a company like Amazon or Walmart take major steps to be proactive on climate,” said Tim Smith, a director at Walden Asset Management and a longtime advocate of corporate action on issues of social responsibility.
 “I hope they’re getting the message that they received in the votes in the shareholders meeting, and from their customers, that they expect much of them.”